devfolioco/devfolio-gatsby-starter/README.md

 ## SEO

-The component `src/components/common/SEO.js` handles all metadata and SEO content.
+The component `src/components/common/SEO.js` handles all metadata and SEO(Search engine optimisation) content.
 Modify the `SEO_DATA` variable to add the data automatically.
 For application manifest data and favicon, modify the `gatsby-plugin-manifest` configuration in `gatsby-config.js`.

 ## License